Criticism of the Iraq War: Impact on Israel

 As early as October 2004, the Jewish Telegraphic Agency reported that Jewish support for the war had declined, due to fears of its negative impact on Israel, as well as the broader controversy.

 Effect on religious minorities

 After the invasion there was a general lawless state in Iraq which is directly attributable to the invasion.
 This has allowed some Islamic extremists to take roots in the country and attack people of religious minorities which they consider to be infidels.
-Among these religious minorities are the Chaldeans and the Mandaeans.
+Among these religious minorities are Assyrians and Mandaeans.